Peru: Poisonous Spiders, Venomous Snakes, Bugs, Dangerous Animals, Insects, and Lethal Diseases

 Tarantula spiders in Peru represent limited harm to humans.
 It is their size and girth that frightens most people.

 The genus Avicularia is native to tropical Peru and South America.
 Their first instinct is to run away or 'jump' when frightened.

 Another way of defence for this spider is to launch a short jet of excrement at the would be agitator.
 The jets from adults can reach 3 feet.

 These are the types of tarantulas which are pets in many peoples eyes.
 Although virtually harmless to larger prey like humans, if bitten, always seek medical advice.

 Green Tree Viper.

-Due to the habitat of this creature, which s in the trees', most bites occur on the upper body, face and hands.
+Due to the natural habitat of this creature, which is in the trees', most bites occur on the upper body, face and hands.

 Bite victims will initially feel pain, bruising and redness.
 The venom contains an anti-coagulating agent.
 Spontaneous bleeding will occur from gums, nose, eyes, and other soft tissue.
 A fever will set in as well as possible shock.

 The victim may well have headaches and will slip in and out of consciousness.
-At this point the victim may die if anti-venom has not been given.
+At this point the victim may die if anti-venom has not been given as soon as possible.